This Day Trip Takes You To 7 Of Alabama’s Covered Bridges And It’s Perfect For A Scenic Drive

 Several covered bridges are still standing throughout The Yellowhammer State, which means when you put them all together, you get one of the best day trips in Alabama.
-Some of the bridges are still open to drivers to adventure across, while others are closed and can only be enjoyed aesthetically.
+Some of the bridges are still open for drivers to adventure across, while others are closed and can only be enjoyed aesthetically.
 One of the best ways to experience the coolest covered bridges in Alabama is in this one incredible road trip.

 We’ve mapped a day trip that’ll take you to seven of Alabama’s most famous covered bridges.
 With a driving distance of 254 miles and a drive time of five hours and seventeen minutes, it can easily be completed in a single day.
 Even though the following day trip begins and ends in Cleveland, Alabama at the Clarkson-Legg Covered Bridge, you may begin your adventure wherever you wish.